dancer1325/karma/docs/config/02-files.md

 - ALL patterns are resolved -- , via [glob](https://github.com/isaacs/node-glob), into -- files
   - _Examples:_ use [minimatch] expressions: `test/unit/**/*.spec.js`

-## Ordering
+## Ordering of patterns
-- The order of patterns determines the order in which files are included in the browser.
+- ⚠️-> order / files are included | browser⚠️
-- Multiple files matching a single pattern are sorted alphabetically.
+  - EACH file is included 1! == | FIRST match pattern
-- Each file is included exactly once.
-If multiple patterns match the same file, it's included as if it only matched the first pattern.
+- if >1 files match 1! pattern -> sorted alphabetically

 ## Preprocessor transformations
 Depending on preprocessor configuration, be aware that files loaded may be transformed and no longer available in